 While on clinical rotations the student is required to maintain a log of patient encounters and procedures while on any clinical site.
-The purpose of a well- documented log is to assist the student in cataloging and keeping records of the cases and procedures to which, they havebeen exposed and to guide the student to seek out those with which they have had had limited experience.
+The purpose of a well-documented log is to assist the student in cataloging and keeping records of the cases and procedures to which they have been exposed and to guide the student to seek out those with which they have had had limited experience.
 The student should become accustomed to maintaining a log, as this practice will continue through their residency training.
+The log books need to be initialed by the preceptor, endorsing the accuracy of the student's entries.
 The logs need to be reviewed by the Regional Assistant Dean and/or Director to be accepted as proper documentation of the student's rotation experience.
-The student may use more than one line for entries in the log to provide adequate documentation of encounters, if needed.
+The student may use more than one line for entries in the log book to provide adequate documentation of encounters, if needed.

-- A notation in the log for every patient encounter.
-Patients may only be identified by ageand gender.
-Rotations such as Radiology where the encounter may be an image or Pathology where the encounter is a specimen should be documented as such. - The location of the patient encounter, i.e. office/hospital/nursing home, etc. should be documented. - The diagnosis or presenting complaint should be recorded in specific detail.
-(Example: "Acute
+A notation in the logbook for every patient encounter.
+Patients may only be identified by age and gender.
+Rotations such as Radiology where the encounter may be an image or Pathology where the encounter is a specimen should be

-- Exacerbation of COPD," or "Uncontrolled DM type 2," rather than "COPD" or "DM") - Any entries made by the student into the patient's medical record (admit notes, progress notes, or discharge summaries), and if the student provided an oral presentation to the preceptor on a patient encounter. - All procedures that are observed (O), assisted (A), or performed (P) by the student should be included in the log, as well.
+- documented as such. - The location of the patient encounter, i.e. office/hospital/nursing home, etc. should be documented. - The diagnosis or presenting complaint should be recorded in specific detail.
+(Example: "Acute Exacerbation of COPD," or "Uncontrolled DM type 2," rather than "COPD" or "DM") - Any entries made by the student into the patient's medical record (admit notes, progress notes, or discharge summaries), and if the student provided an oral presentation to the preceptor on a patient encounter. - All procedures that are observed (O), assisted (A), orperformed (P) by the student should be included in the log, as well.